Netherlands says it will send Patriot assistance to Ukraine

 “I am convinced history will judge in 2022 if the United States had not stepped up like you did things would have been very different,” Rutte said.

-Biden hosted the inaugural democracy summit in December 2021, which the administration billed as the start of a global conversation about how best to halt the backsliding of democracy.

-Biden is the third U.S. president visited by Rutte, the Netherlands’ longest-serving prime minister.
-He earlier met with Barack Obama and Donald Trump.

 Corder reported from The Hague, Netherlands.
-Associated Press writers Tara Copp and Colleen Long contributed reporting.
+Associated Press writers Lynn Berry, Tara Copp and Colleen Long contributed reporting.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.